Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{ositron} emission tomography (PET) is an imaging modality widely used in oncology, neurology, and cardiology studies \cite{sweet1951uses, cherry2018total, fletcher2008recommendations, beyer2000combined, di2007clinical, el2011improvement}.
 It can observe molecular-level activities {\it{in vivo}} through the injection of specifically designed radioactive tracers.
-Due to various physical degradation factors and limited counts received, the signal-to-noise ratio (SNR) of PET is inferior to other imaging modalities, which comprises its clinical values in diagnosis, prognosis, staging and treatment monitoring.
-Further enhancing PET image quality is essential to improve its diagnosis and treatment-monitoring accuracy.
+Due to various physical degradation factors and limited counts received, the signal-to-noise ratio (SNR) of PET is inferior to other imaging modalities, which compromises its clinical values in diagnosis, prognosis, staging and treatment monitoring.
+Additionally, to improve the hospital's throughput or reduce the radiation exposures to patients, faster PET imaging or low-dose PET imaging is desirable, where the counts received during the scan is even less.
+This further challenges our ability to attain high-quality PET images from limited counts.

 For the past decades, various post-processing methods have been investigated to further improve PET image quality.
 Gaussian filtering is widely used in clinical scanners to reduce the noise but it can also smooth out image structures.
-Non-local mean \cite{dutta2013non}, wavelet \cite{boussion2009incorporation}, highly constrained back-projection processing \cite{christian2010dynamic,bevington20214}, and guided filtering \cite{yan2015mri} have been proposed to further preserve image details based on pre-defined filters or similarity calculation.
-Recently, the convolutional neural network (CNN)-based approaches have become a dominant trend in various PET research topics such as image denoising \cite{xiang2017deep,gong2018pet,kaplan2019full,cui2019pet,chen2019ultra,hashimoto2019dynamic,da2020micro,schramm2021approximating,mehranian2022image,daveau2022deep} and image reconstruction \cite{kim2018penalized,gong2018iterative,gong2018petre,haggstrom2019deeppet,lim2020improved,mehranian2020model}, due to their better performance than other state-of-the-art methods.
+Non-local mean \cite{dutta2013non}, wavelet \cite{boussion2009incorporation}, highly constrained back-projection processing \cite{christian2010dynamic}, and guided filtering \cite{yan2015mri} have been proposed to further preserve image details based on pre-defined filters or similarity calculation.
+Recently, the convolutional neural network (CNN)-based approaches have become a dominant trend in various PET research topics such as image reconstruction \cite{kim2018penalized,gong2018iterative,gong2018petre,gong2021direct} and denoising \cite{ gong2018pet, cui2019pet, zhou2020supervised, geng2021content}, due to their better performance than other state-of-the-art methods.
 The CNN-based Unet architecture \cite{ronneberger2015u} is the most widely used network architecture currently.
-Performance of CNN for PET image denoising can be further improved by different loss-function designs, e.g., a perceptual loss \cite{gong2018pet,ouyang2019ultra,hu2020dpir} formed by a pre-trained network or a learned discriminative loss from the additional discriminator network \cite{goodfellow2014generative,ouyang2019ultra,lei2019whole,zhou2020supervised,song2020pet,hu2020dpir,sanaat2021deep,xue2022cross}.
+Performance of CNN for PET image denoising can be further improved by different loss-function designs, e.g., a perceptual loss \cite{gong2018pet} formed by a pre-trained network or a learned discriminative loss from the additional discriminator network \cite{goodfellow2014generative,zhou2020supervised}.